 However, both options can be costly and this is a situation which we want to help you avoid.
 If the weather in your area is still warm and will continue to stay warm for a significant amount of time, you will want to keep your pool open and maintained normally.
 As previously mentioned, closing your pool in the warmer temperatures is a bad idea because your chemicals simply can’t sustain the entire summer, autumn and winter seasons.
 If the water is still fairly warm, algae will begin to grow and the chemicals won’t last through the winter and into early spring.

 You can close your pool once the temperature of the water remains consistently below 65°F. Make sure to get your water tested by a pool professional so you can put the correct chemicals in your pool as well as the precise amount.
 Keep in mind that the procedure for closing your pool for the season differs greatly from standard pool maintenance.
-There is nothing wrong with closing your pool yourself, just make sure you have the proper instruction to do so in order to experience an easy pool closing and opening.
+There is nothing wrong with closing your pool yourself, but Hayward recommends using a professional that specializes in pool closings, for a hassle-free experience.

 For further information on closing your pool for the season, visit our dealer locator page and find a pool professional near you to assist.
 They can help with all your pool related questions!